korpsvart/TabMaker/readme.md

 ![Options](/img/options.png)

-The "Share" button copies the customized URL which embeds the current chord sequence, so that it can be shared or saved for later use without the need to re-select the entire progression from scratch.

 The "Enable/Disable MIDI" button toggles the MIDI input mode for the selection of the chord sequence.
 When this mode is enabled, the program will listen to incoming MIDI data, apply a chord recognition algorithm and append the recognized chords at the end of the progression.

+The "Clear sequence" button empties the input chord sequence.

 The "Submit" button starts the generation algorithm with the currently selected chord sequence.

-The "Clear sequence" button empties the input chord sequence.
+The "Share" button copies the customized URL which embeds the current chord sequence, so that it can be shared or saved for later use without the need to re-select the entire progression from scratch.

 ### Sequence Playback and Visualization

-The lower part of the GUI is dedicated to the visualization and playing of the generated sequence, and the tuning customization (this section appears once the "Submit" button has been clicked).
+The lower part of the GUI is dedicated to visualization and playback of the generated sequence.
+It also allows to customize the strings tuning.
+Notice that this section appears once the "Submit" button has been clicked.

 ![GUI_lower](/img/lower.png)